onisac-K/OnlineJudge-1/README.md

 # Online Judge
-An Online Judge based on Django, Django-Rest-Framework, AngularJS and Docker.
+An Online Judge based on Django, Django-Rest-Framework and Docker.

 ## Init
 ```bash